Jeffersonville in Clark County, Indiana — The American Midwest (Great Lakes)

 Gangsters, gambling and drinking - oh my!

-Next to Antz Café there is the Cottrill Restaurant and then, the 121 Club.
+Next to Antz Cafι there is the Cottrill Restaurant and then, the 121 Club.
 Antz's and the 121 Club were both gambling venues.
 On the far western end of Court Avenue was the Municipal Bar, another casino.
 There were many others and gambling continued into the 1940's until Judge Bottorff and concerned citizens rose up and put an end to it by raiding the casinos, smashing the machines and jailing the occupants.
 Jeffersonville is between Chicago and Miami, which were controlled by gangsters.
 The Greyhound Casino was located next to Highway 62, which ran south to Miami.
 Gangsters as well as big bands visited the Greyhound nightclub as did Hollywood stars, such as Clark Gable.
 The gangsters would stop and collect their monies from the Greyhound and gas up at Millholland's Grocery on Eastern Boulevard.
 Many times, the gangsters, with their guns visible under their jackets, would 'forcibly' eat dinner with the family that owned the grocery store.
 The children of the family were warned not to ask questions at dinner, not to look the gangsters in the face and not to tell anyone that they had been there.

 Topics.
 This historical marker is listed in these topic lists: Entertainment • Industry & Commerce.
 A significant historical year for this entry is 1809.

 Location.
 38° 16.421′ N, 85° 44.518′ W. Marker is in Jeffersonville, Indiana, in Clark County.
-It is in Jeffersonville Township.
-Marker is on Spring Street, on the right when traveling south.
+It is on Spring Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 443-447 Spring Street, Jeffersonville IN 47130, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Thomas Jefferson (about 300 feet away, measured in a direct line); Veterans Memorial (about 400 feet away); General LaFayette (about 400 feet away); a different marker also named Veterans Memorial (about 400 feet away); Warder Park (about 400 feet away); a different marker also named Thomas Jefferson (about 400 feet away); Timeline of Liberty (about 400 feet away); Masonic Temple (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Thomas Jefferson (about 300 feet away, measured in a direct line); Veterans Memorial (about 400 feet away); General LaFayette (about 400 feet away); a different marker also named Veterans Memorial (about 400 feet away); Warder Park (about 400 feet away); a different marker also named Thomas Jefferson (about 400 feet away); Timeline of Liberty (about 400 feet away); Masonic Temple (about 500 feet away).
 Touch for a list and map of all markers in Jeffersonville.